-Graduate Urban Community Teacher Education Licensure and Master's Degree Option
+Graduate Urban Community Teacher Education Master's Degree with Teacher Licensure

-The Urban Community Teacher Education program at CU Denver uniquely prepares you to obtain your teaching license and a master’s degree, if you choose.
-We develop teacher leaders who have the ability, dispositions, and drive to create meaningful, dynamic and engaging learning environments that support the achievement of ALL students.
+CU Denver's Graduate Teacher Education program uniquely prepares you to obtain a master's degree and a teaching license.
+We develop teacher leaders who have the ability, dispositions and drive to create meaningful, dynamic and engaging learning environments that support the achievement of ALL students.

 Live the Life of a Teacher